 United Way of Crawford County purchased protocol football helmets for every school in the county to help with early detection of potential concussion causing impacts during practices and games.
 Each helmet is individually monitored for number and strength of impacts, and the cumulative total of impacts.
 The trainer is able to immediately access this information which is a huge help in making healthy decisions for these young football players.

-Charity Tracker is a software program and network that links a number of helping agencies, schools, churches, and other community groups in tracking giving.
+Caring Network id s group that links a number of helping agencies, schools, churches, and other community groups in tracking needs and services.

-In Crawford County the Charity Tracker network was established in the Summer of 2017 with 6 partner agencies participating.
-The effort was established to identify service gaps that existed between agencies and to establish an emergency funding process that would assist agencies better meet the needs of individuals and families that "fall between the cracks."
+In Crawford County the effort began as the Charity Tracker network was established in the Summer of 2017 with 6 partner agencies participating.
+It was established to identify service gaps that existed between agencies and to establish an emergency funding process that would assist agencies better meet the needs of individuals and families that "fall between the cracks."
+The system has morphed into the Caring Network in 2021.
 The system presently serves over 30 partners.
 The administrator of the network is the United Way office.
 Interested agencies wishing to join the network can contact Barbara Shimer the Community Resource Representative by calling 618-562-8703 or emailing at email@example.com

 Along with area business and individuals, The United Way of Crawford County is joining in the support for the building of a County Recreation center to be located on the Lincoln Trail College campus.
 This facility will serve all Crawford County and the surrounding area with opportunities to use the pool, basketball courts, indoor walking track, fitness rooms for classes, fitness equipment, and pickle ball courts.
 For more information or to donate, please visit http://crawfordcountyrec.com